Imtraped/techhigh.us/README.md

 This is the repository for the techhigh.us website.
 The site can be viewed [here](https://techhigh.us).
 The image library can be found [here](https://wordpress.techhigh.us).

 Please do not use HTML in the markdown files unless given approval by Mr. LeBeouf.

+Due to high school graduation, I'm no longer working on this project.